Canvas FAQs for SWOSU University Faculty

 - When will my course be deleted from the Canvas learning management system?

-- I'm curious about Big Blue Button, the webconferencing tool accessed via the Conferences button in my Canvas course.
+- I am curious about Big Blue Button, the webconferencing tool accessed via the Conferences button in my Canvas course.

-- I'd like to use Respondus 4.0.5 to create tests or migrate tests from d2l to Canvas.
+- I would like to use Respondus 4.0.5 to create tests.

-- I'm interested in teaching an open online course via Canvas.
+- I am interested in teaching an open online course via Canvas.

 What do I need to access Canvas and my classes?

 In order to access Canvas, you need a computer with Internet access and an active Canvas user name and password, provided by SWOSU.
 Your user name is your SWOSU DawgTag, which is 8 digits long.
 Canvas can be visited via most major web browsers including Google Chrome, Mozilla Firefox, and Safari, and is supported under Windows, Macintosh, and UNIX operating systems.
 Here is the list of browsers that will work with Canvas.
-Internet Explorer 8 is no longer being actively supported for use with Canvas, so please upgrade your Internet Explorer browser.
 Though it will work with Canvas, Internet Explorer is not recommended as a first choice.
 Here's how to navigate Canvas.

 How do I log into Canvas for the first time—what will my username and password be?